zuozhenggh/learning-library/data-management-library/big-data/bds-non-ha/upload-query-data/upload-query-data.md

 ## Introduction

+_Marty: Please feel free to edit as needed_
-In this lab, you run two sets of scripts.
-First, you will run the HDFS scripts to download data from Amazon S3 to a new local directory on your master node in your Hadoop cluster.
+In this lab, you will download and run two sets of scripts.
+First, you will download and run the HDFS scripts to download data from Amazon S3 (Simple Storage Service) to a new local directory on your master node in your Hadoop cluster.
 Next, you will manipulate some of the downloaded data files, and then upload them to new HDFS directories.
 The HDFS scripts also create Hive databases and tables which you will query using Hue.
-Second, you will run the object store scripts to download data from Amazon S3 to your local directory using OCI Cloud Shell.
+Second, you will download and run the object store scripts to download data from Amazon S3 to your local directory using OCI Cloud Shell.
 Next, you will upload the data to new objects in a new bucket.

 ### Objectives

+_Marty: Please feel free to edit as needed_
-* Download and run scripts that are required to set up your environment and to download the dataset from Amazon's S3 to the **`training`** Administrator user's local working directory.
+* Download and run the HDFS and object store scripts that are required to set up your environment and to download the dataset from Amazon S3 to the **`training`** Administrator user's local working directory and to your OCI Cloud Shell directory.
+* Manipulate and upload the downloaded data from the local working directory to new HDFS directories.
+You will use SSH to connect to your master node in your cluster.
-* Manipulate and upload the downloaded data from the local working directory to HDFS and Object Store.
+* Upload the downloaded data from the local working directory to HDFS and Object Store.
+You will use OCI Cloud Shell.
 * Create Hive databases and tables that represents the data that you uploaded to HDFS, and then query the Hive tables using Hue.